-The Nicolas-Riou wind community project is a partnership between EDF EN Canada, Régie intermunicipale de l’énergie du Bas-Saint-Laurent (RIEBSL), a company wholly owned by all of the RCMs of the Bas-Saint-Laurent as well as the Viger Maliceet First Nation, and Régie intermunicipale de l’énergie Gaspésie-Îles-de-la-Madeleine (RIEGÎM), composed by the RCMs of this region and Îles-de-la-Madeleine conglomeration.
-This wind project is 50-percent owned by EDF EN Canada; 33-percent by RIEBSL and 17-percent by RIEGÎM.
+The Nicolas-Riou wind farm community project is a partnership between EDF Renewables, Régie intermunicipale de l’énergie du Bas-Saint-Laurent, a company wholly owned by all of the RCMs of the Bas-Saint-Laurent as well as the Viger Maliceet First Nation and Régie intermunicipale de l’énergie Gaspésie-Îles-de-la-Madeleine, composed by the RCMs of this region and Îles-de-la-Madeleine conglomeration.
+This wind project is 50-percent owned by EDF Renewables; 33,33-percent by RIEBSL and 16,67-percent by RIEGÎM.

-Located in the Bas-Saint-Laurent region, on the private and public lands of TNO Boisbouscache and the municipalities of Sainte-Françoise, Saint-Mathieu-de-Riou, Saint-Médard (RCM Basques) and Saint-Eugene-de-Ladrière (RCM of Rimouski-Neigette), this 224.4 MW wind project is comprised of 65 Vestas wind turbine generators each with a capacity of 3.45 MW.
-Nicolas-Riou will represents an investment of more than $450 million dollars (CAD).
+Located in the Bas-Saint-Laurent region, on the private and public lands of TNO Boisbouscache and the municipalities of Sainte-Françoise, Saint-Mathieu-de-Rioux, Saint-Médard (RCM Basques) and Saint-Eugene-de-Ladrière (RCM of Rimouski-Neigette), this 224.5 MW wind farm, will be comprised of 65 Vestas V117 wind turbine generators.
+Nicolas-Riou will represents an investment of approximately $ 500 million dollars.
 In addition the project will also contribute an annual payment of more than $1.1 million dollars to the RCMs of Basques and Rimouski-Neigette for expected life time of the project (25 Years).

-Nicolas-Riou is one of eight wind projects awarded to EDF Renewables in the context of Hydro-Québec Distribution’s 2008, 2010 and 2013 tenders.
-It is also the company’s fifth project held in partnership with RCMs or Aboriginal communities.
-The other four are La Mitis (24.6 MW), Le Granit (24.6 MW), Rivière-du-Moulin (350 MW) and Lac Alfred (300 MW).
-To date, EDF Renewables has commissioned 1,600 MW of wind and solar projects in Canada.
+Nicolas-Riou is one of eight wind projects awarded to EDF Renewables through Hydro-Québec Distribution call for tenders in 2008, 2010 and 2013.
+It also represents the fifth project held in partnership with a RCM; the other four being La Mitis (24.6 MW), Le Granit (24.6 MW), Lac Alfred (300 MW) and Rivière du Moulin (350 MW).